Nonequilibrium configuration interaction method for transport in correlated quantum systems: Configuration interaction method for nonequilibrium density matrix

+normalized according to $\bra{I}\rho^{(*)} \rangle=1$.
 To distinguish from the NECI expansion on the free-field reference state, we denote the present method as NECI$^*$.
 The advantage of NECI$^*$ approach is that it effectively includes multi-phonon excitation and de-excitation processes via the exponent~\eqref{rho*} in the coherent reference state.